AntonioRedondo/antonioredondo.com/README.md

 And the default Gulp task will run.
 This task lints, builds and deploys the app to the `dist` folder every time there is a change to a source file.

-The availabe Gulp tasks are:
+The available Gulp tasks are:
  - `gulp`: default Gulp task.
 Lints, builds and deploy the app by watching source files.
 It actually execute the `lint` and `build` below Gulp tasks.
  - `gulp lint`: lints source files.
  - `gulp build`: builds and deploys the project onto the `dist` folder.
  - `gulp min`: builds and deploys the inlined and minimised version of the project onto the `dist` folder.
-This is what is actually deployed on [antoniordondo.com](http://antonioredondo.com).
+This is what is actually deployed on [antonioredondo.com](http://antonioredondo.com).